ayoubabbas27/Pollio/README.md

 ![Poll Results](screenshots/poll-results.png)

 ## Challenges and Solutions
-### Real-Time Updates:
-- **Challenge**: Ensuring real-time updates for poll results as votes are cast.
-- **Solution**: Implemented WebSocket or long-polling to push updates from the server to the client in real-time.

 ### User Authentication:
 - **Challenge**: Implementing secure authentication and session management.
 - **Solution**: Used JWT for stateless authentication and managed user sessions effectively.